 PayPal Pro for WooCommerce is a premium WooCommerce extension created by the WooCommerce team itself.
 It allows you to use PayPal with a better checkout experience, enabling customers to finish their purchases without leaving your website.

-During the checkout process, the customer enters their credit card details, and PayPal takes care of the rest.
+The customer enters their credit card details during the checkout process, and PayPal takes care of the rest.
 As a result, the checkout process is incredibly smooth, and the user never has to leave the website.

 Stripe supports all credit and debit cards which means that your customers can pay using both Apple and Google Pay.
 Besides, Stripe is available in more than 40 countries and supports more than 135 currencies.